qiskit-community/qiskit-nature/README.md

 - Qiskit, as per the provided [BibTeX file](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).
 - Qiskit Nature, as per https://doi.org/10.5281/zenodo.7828767

-Please note that if you do not like the way your name is cited in the BibTex file then consult the information found in the [.mailmap](https://github.com/Qiskit/qiskit-nature/blob/main/.mailmap) file.

 ## License

 This project uses the [Apache License 2.0](https://github.com/Qiskit/qiskit-nature/blob/main/LICENSE.txt).